 Students in grades 4-8 are invited to participate in this group that leads worship songs during school liturgies.
 Vocalists and instrumentalists are welcome.
 Adults are also welcome.
 With permission and advanced planning, flexible scheduling of participation can be accommodated.

-BETA is for students in grades 7 and 8, but students are accepted into BETA at the end of their 6th or 7th grade year after earning 1st honors for your first three quarters of that academic year.
+BETA is for students in grades 7 and 8, but students are accepted into BETA at the end of their 6th or 7th grade year after earning 1st honors for the first three quarters of that academic year.
 BETA students provide cost-free tutoring to younger students on a weekly basis.